GoogleCloudPlatform/gcp-fedramp-dw-quickstart/README.md

 $ terraform apply
 ```

-* Deploy the resources in datawarehouse/dataflow-pipeline folder to create Dataflow jobs, BigQuery dataset and tables, Cloud Storage buckets etc.
+* Deploy the resources in datawarehouse/dataflow-pipeline folder to create Dataflow jobs, BigQuery dataset and tables, GCS buckets and so on:
 ```
 $ cd /{output-path}/datawarehouse/dataflow-pipeline
 $ terraform init
 $ terraform apply
 ```
-* Deploy the resources in datawarehouse/AI-pipeline folder to create Dataflow jobs, Notebook Deep Learning VM, AI Model etc.
+* Deploy the resources in datawarehouse/AI-pipeline folder to create Dataflow jobs, Notebook deep learning VM, AI Model and so on:
 ```
 $ cd /{output-path}/datawarehouse/AI-pipeline
 $ terraform init
 $ terraform apply
 ```
-* Deploy the resource in datawarehouse/datalab folder to create Datalab instance.
+* Deploy the resource in datawarehouse/datalab folder to create a Datalab instance.
 ```
 $ cd /{output-path}/datawarehouse/datalab
 $ terraform init
 $ terraform apply
 ```
-* Deploy the additional resources in datawarehouse/appengine folder to create App Engine domain mapping, BigQuery dataset etc
+* Deploy the resources in datawarehouse/appengine folder to create App Engine domain mapping and BigQuery dataset.
 ```
 $ cd /{output-path}/datawarehouse/appengine
 $ terraform init